Lizzardis/Rasp-Pi-Hosts/README.md

 After wanting to tinker with Home Assistant on the Raspberry Pi, the documentation seemed to suggest that I needed to reformat the Pi with the Home Assistant image, instead of Raspbain.
 This obviously wasn't ideal as I not only wanted to keep my current configuration, but I also wanted to keep my installation of Pi-Hole.
 Ergo, I searched for another answer & found the following commands from [LazyAdmin.nl](https://lazyadmin.nl/home-network/install-home-assistant-raspberry-pi/) which seemed to install Home Assistant perfectly fine, using Docker.

-**Make sure to run the "Update-Script.sh" above to ensure that everything is updated first, before installation of Home Assistant & Docker!**
+**Make sure to run the `Update-Script.sh` above to ensure that everything is updated first, before installation of Home Assistant & Docker!**

 Now, onto the codes: